 On March 31, 2007, the System entered into a purchase agreement with Community Health Systems, Inc. ("Purchaser") to sell the hospital operations and various other assets for approximately \$36,000,000, less adjustments per the agreement.
 After the sale of hospital operations, the System's main purpose has become to manage the remaining investments until the System's remaining assets can be liquidated to the remaining owners and to help support healthcare services in the local community.
 In accordance with the purchase agreement, the Purchaser deposited a portion of the purchase price (\$18,000,000) into an interest-bearing escrow account for three years to pay any unforeseen liabilities of the System.
 In March 2009, the Foundation received the first distribution from the sale of \$9,666,466, which consisted of \$350,900 in cash and \$9,315,566 in investments.
 In April 2010, the Foundation received a cash distribution of \$12,600,000 from the escrow account.
-The settlement date of any potential future receipts has not yet been determined as the Foundation's remaining \$602,008 investment at September 30, 2010 in the System is being held for any potential future liabilities of the System (except as noted below).
+The Foundation received a distribution of \$113,285 was recognized as revenue.
+The Foundation received a payment in September 2021 of \$489,452.
+As the timing and amount of any possible future payments is unknown, no investment has been recorded by the Foundation.